mid9tech/asset-management-wiki/Documents/Infrastructure/Sequence-Diagram.md

 - Toast notifications provide immediate feedback to the user about the success of their actions.
 - The assignment list on the home page updates dynamically to reflect the current state of assignments.

 # III.
-Sequence Diagram: Assignment Return Flow
+Sequence Diagram: Asset Return Flow

 ## Overview
 This sequence diagram illustrates the process of returning an assignment within the system.
 It covers the scenario where a staff member initiates a return request for an assignment.
 The interactions between the Staff, System, Home Page, Confirmation Popup, and Database components are depicted to showcase the complete workflow.